michael-psenka/citelink/README.md

 ### Mac/Linux
 1. <a href="https://www.mono-project.com/download/stable/" target="_blank">Install mono</a>.
 Restart your machine, then make sure you can run mono in your terminal by running `mono --version`.
-2. In your terminal, navigate to this repository's location, then run `sudo ./install_mono.sh`.
+2. In your terminal, navigate to this repository's location, then run `sudo sh ./install_mono.sh`.

 ### Additional installation options